by Nashville nutrition expert Dan DeFigio,

 The FDA Chairman (Dr. Gere Goyan) was forced to step down the day Ronald Reagan took office in 1981.
 His replacement?
 Dr. Arthur Hill Hayes, hand-picked by Donald Rumsfeld for this position.
 In 1981, Rumsfeld was CEO of the company that owned the patent on aspartame (the G.D. & Searle company).

 But even with a friendly new FDA Chairman in place, the agency still rejected aspartame for approval by a 3-2 margin.
-What reprehensible action did Chairman Hayes do next?
-He added a sixth member to the approval board, one who had promised to vote in favor of aspartame.
+So Chairman Hayes added a sixth member to the approval board, one who had promised to vote in favor of aspartame.
 Then, with a 3-3 tie on the issue, Chairman Hayes himself broke the deadlock with his own vote of approval for aspartame.
+Shameful, but that’s what happened.

 Good news — apparently sucralose doesn’t cross the blood-brain barrier, so it shouldn’t cause brain damage.